0x87xan/laravel-bwapp/README.md

 9) Go to /login page, login with username from db and password (12345678)

-10) Test this invulnerable web application version for vulnerabilities.
+10) Test this web application version for password brute force attack.